Are you looking for the ultimate 5 days in London itinerary?

 The Greenwich Meridian is the actual line of the earth that separates east from west.

-This is the same way that the Equator differentiates north from the south.
+This is the same way that the Equator differentiates the North from the South.
 It is an imaginary line that marks zero degrees longitude.

-The Greenwich Meridian is located at the London Royal Conservatory in Greenwich Park is a really interesting experience to add to you 5 days in London itinerary.
+The Greenwich Meridian is located at the London Royal Conservatory in Greenwich Park.
+It is a really interesting experience to add to your London five-day itinerary.

 A few miles away from the Greenwich Meridian is the Queen’s Palace, also in Greenwich.
 When you visit the Queen’s Palace it is like visiting the past.
 Admission is free.